vandanadhakal/vandanadhakal/README.md

 **Hello 👋 Welcome to my page!**

 I am Vandana, an Electrical Engineer and Data Analyst/Business Intelligence Analyst.
 I have 6+ years of experience in Automotive Validation and Embedded C Software.
 Aspiring Business Intelligence Analyst/Data Analyst, I have completed 8 projects in Excel/Google Sheets, Tableau, SQL and PowerBI.
 I am driven by my love to problem solving.
+I enjoy diving deep into data and numbers, uncovering the 'why' and 'how' behind the insights.

 #### Project List
 1. [Cosmetics Data Analysis](https://github.com/vandanadhakal/Cosmetic_Data_Analysis)